 The Royal Society of Queensland Research Fund

-The inaugural round of applications for grants of up to $5000 was announced on 5 June 2018 and closed on 31 July 2018.
+The inaugural round of applications for grants of up to $5000 was announced in 2018.
 The Fund aims to support naturalists and early-career researchers in the natural sciences.
-One grant is available for research relevant to the management of koalas in central Queensland.
+The Trustees encourage applicants willing to conduct research relevant to the management of koalas in central Queensland to apply.
 Click on the Society's Research Fund web-page for further information.
 The Society has committed up to $5000 for each of 2019 and 2020.
-Although procedures for 2019 have not yet been announced, it can be expected that applications will close on 31 July 2019.
+An updated Funding Policy is now available, with applications closing on 31 July 2019.

 Birds Queensland will offer a limited number of grants for research relating to the conservation of birds and their habitats in Queensland, especially those under threat.
 BQ Research Grants cover the costs of items such as laboratory materials, field equipment and travel, but do not normally cover salaries or attendance at conferences.
 They are for projects of one-year duration commencing in 2020, although consideration may be given to further funding of suitable on-going projects.
 Applications require the support of an incorporated body or of a university head of department and research services section, through which the research contract and grant payment will be administered.
 See Birds Queensland website for further information.